-An estradiol test is a blood test that measures the amount of estradiol in your blood.
+An estradiol test measures the amount of the hormone estradiol in your blood.
 It’s also called an E2 test.

 Estradiol helps with the growth and development of female sex organs, including the:

 Estradiol helps to control the way fat is distributed in the female body.
 It’s also essential for bone and joint health in females.

 Males also have estradiol in their bodies.
 Their levels of estradiol are lower than the levels in females.
 In males, the adrenal glands and testes make estradiol.
 Estradiol has been shown in vitro to prevent destruction of sperm cells, but its clinical importance in sexual function and development in men is likely less significant than in women.

 Your doctor may order an estradiol test if female or male sex characteristics aren’t developing at the normal rate.
 An estradiol level that’s higher than normal indicates that puberty is happening earlier than usual.
 This is a condition known as precocious puberty.

 Lower levels of estradiol may indicate late puberty.
 The test can help your doctor find out if there are problems with your adrenal glands.
-It can also help determine if treatment for hypopituitarism (decreased function of the pituitary gland) is working.
+It can also help determine if treatment for hypopituitarism, or decreased function of the pituitary gland, is working.